1beb/RGoogleDrive/README.md

 # RGoogleDrive

-This package is largely a wrapper for Hadley Wickham's [httr](https://github.com/hadley/httr), built with the specific intention of providing access to the
+This R package is largely a wrapper for Hadley Wickham's [httr](https://github.com/hadley/httr), built with the specific intention of providing access to the
 [Google Drive SDK](https://developers.google.com/drive/v2/reference/)